Pound cake

 Pound cake is a type of cake traditionally made with a pound of each of four ingredients: flour, butter, eggs, and sugar.
 Pound cakes are generally baked in either a loaf pan or a Bundt mold.
-They are sometimes served either dusted with powdered sugar, lightly glazed, or with a coat of icing.
+They are sometimes served either dusted with powdered sugar, lightly glazed with syrup, with a coat of icing, or with whipped cream and fruit.